Prof Atsushi Kajii

 Finding sunspots & how our expectations can shape economic futures

 It’s not just our actions that can have an impact on the real world.
-Prof Atsushi Kajii’s research focuses on sunspots, exploring the key role of human expectations about the future, and how they can shape economic realities.
+Professor Atsushi Kajii’s research focuses on sunspots, exploring the key role of human expectations about the future, and how they can shape economic realities.

 Suppose you're living on a harmonious, peaceful island, where everyone grows crops as they wish, and then sells or exchanges these products.